NINAnor/beats_trainer/README.md

 This project is licensed under the MIT License.

 BEATs_iter3_plus_AS2M.pt model weights are provided by Microsoft Research under their respective license terms (MIT).
-These can be found in their [GitHub repository](https://github.com/microsoft/unilm/tree/master/beats)
+These can be found in their [GitHub repository](https://github.com/microsoft/unilm/tree/master/beats).
+The BEATs paper detailing its architecture is [available on Arxiv](https://arxiv.org/pdf/2507.14129)

 OpenBEATs-Base-i3.pt model weights are provided by the OpenBEATs project under their respective license terms.
 More details can be found in the [OpenBEATs paper](https://arxiv.org/pdf/2507.14129)